 Click on each of the banners below and get to know a little more about our new Kingdom educators.

 As I’m sure many of our current families are well-aware, it’s re-enrollment time at WCCS.
-Our current families have until February 5, 2018 to have priority in signing up for school next year before we open up remaining spots to new families seeking enrollment.
 And, for many of us, this time when we make commitments for next year also prompts the question: “Is what I pay in tuition at WCCS really worth it?”
 This question is one that many families, new and returning, grapple with as they consider how to steward their resources well for their families, and I have the privilege of sharing the value of a Christian education on a daily basis.

 Last summer, one such family reached out to me for more information.
 The request went something like this: